shravanm172/EquiTrack/README.md

   - Maximum drawdown
   - Sharpe ratio

+---

 ### Scenario-Based Market Simulation (Stress Testing)

 EquiTrack includes a simulation sandbox environment that allows users to simulate how a portfolio behaves under different market conditions.

-Scenarios are implemented as price or return transformations
+Scenarios are implemented as price or return transformations.

 Currently supported scenarios: